Nchrist89/Palms-Peaks-P1/README.md

 ![Palms and Peaks Website Colour Palette](docs/readme-docs/readme-images/colorpalette.png)

 This is the colour palette I have used in the website.
 They were taken from the original image I was going to use as the main banner for the homepage.
 The colour palette was created using the [Image Colour Picker](https://imagecolorpicker.com/) website.
-The website provided different names for the colours so they are Tropical Themed in my website variable names but the Hexcodes remain the same.
+The website provided different names for the colours so they are Tropical Themed in my website variable names but the hex codes remain the same.

-The picture used to pick out my hexcodes used:
+The picture used to pick out my hex codes used:

    ![Original Palms & Peaks Banner](docs/readme-docs/readme-images/colour-palette-image.png)

 ### Typography

 When choosing the font I wanted it to feel quirky and tropical and fun.
-Shojumaru was pretty much what I had visioned and straight away I knew it was the font I would use for headings.
+Shojumaru was what I had visioned and straight away I knew it was the font I would use for headings.
 Klee One was one of many chosen but won the position to take the body text spot for my website.

-Google Fonts was used for the following fonts:
+Google Fonts has been used for the following fonts:

 * Shojumaru is used for all major headings on the website and the navigation bar links.
 It is a chop suey style font.